 Convention Meaning command This fixed-space font denotes literal items such as commands, files, routines, path names, signals, messages, and programming language structures. variable Italic typeface denotes variable entries and words or concepts being defined. user input This bold, fixed-space font denotes literal items that the user enters in interactive sessions.
 Output is shown in nonbold, fixed-space font. [] Brackets enclose optional portions of a command or directive line.
 Ellipses indicate that a preceding element can be repeated.
 DEL or DELETED The DEL or DELETED notation indicates that the feature being described has been deleted from the Fortran standard.
-The MIPSpro Fortran 90 compiler supports these features, but the compiler issues a message when a deleted feature is encountered.
+The CF90 and MIPSpro 7 Fortran 90 compilers support these features, but the compilers issue a message when a deleted feature is encountered.
 EXT or EXTENSION The EXT or EXTENSION notation indicates that the feature being described is an extension to the Fortran standard.
-The compiler issues a message when extensions are encountered.
+The CF90 and MIPSpro 7 Fortran 90 compilers issue a message when extensions are encountered.
 OBS or OBSOLESCENT The OBS or OBSOLESCENT notation indicates that the feature being described is considered to be obsolete in the Fortran standard.
-The compiler supports these features, but the compiler issues a message when an obsolescent feature is encountered. xyz_list When list is part of a syntax description, it means that several items may be specified.
-For example, xyz_list can be expanded to mean xyz [, xyz] scalar When scalar is the first item in a syntax description, it indicates that the item is a scalar, not an array, value. name When name is part of a syntax definition, it indicates that the item is a name with no qualification.
-For example, the item must not have a subscript list, so ARRAY is a name, but ARRAY(I) is not.
-(Rnnnn) Indicates that the Fortran 90 standard has rules regarding the characteristic of the language being discussed.
-All rules are numbered, and the numbered list appears in the MIPSpro Fortran Language Reference Manual, Volume 3 .
-The numbering of the rules in the MIPSpro Fortran Language Reference Manual, Volume 3 matches the numbering of the rules in the standard.
-The forms of the rules in the MIPSpro Fortran Language Reference Manual, Volume 3 and the BNF syntax class terms that are used may differ from the rules and terms used in the standard.
-POINTER The term POINTER refers to the Fortran POINTER attribute.
-Cray pointer The term Cray pointer refers to the Cray pointer data type extension.
-Fortran Fortran standard These terms refer to the current Fortran standard, which is the Fortran 95 standard.
-For situations when it might otherwise be confusing, a specific standard is mentioned along with its numeric identifier (FORTRAN 77, Fortran 90, Fortran 95).
+The CF90 and MIPSpro 7 Fortran 90 compilers support these features, but the compilers issue a message when an obsolescent feature is encountered.

+xyz_list When list is part of a syntax description, it

+means that several items may be specified.
+For example, xyz_list can be expanded to mean xyz [, xyz]

+scalar is the first item in a syntax

+description, it indicates that the item is a scalar,

+not an array, value.

+name When name is part of a syntax definition, it

+indicates that the item is a name with no qualification.
+For example, the item must not have a subscript list, so ARRAY is a name, but regarding the characteristic of the language being discussed.
+All rules are numbered, and the numbered list appears in the Fortran Language Reference Manual, Volume 3.
+The numbering of the rules in the Fortran Language Reference Manual, Volume 3 matches the numbering of the rules in the standard.
+The forms of the rules in the Fortran Language Reference Manual, Volume 3 and the BNF syntax class terms that are used may differ from the rules and terms used in the standard.